sgalkina/gnomic/README.md

 ------------------------------------------- | -------------------------
 feature name containing spaces or underscores | e.g. `"some feature name"` or `'some feature name'`

-### Ambiguity

-This grammar definition alone does not avoid all ambiguity in the specification.
-The following assumptions and guidelines apply:

-- Phenotypes must always end with `+` or `-` or a custom type designation.
-The grammar makes no distinction between a specific variant of a gene, and a phenotype.
-- Accessions must be database cross references in the format ``DATABASE:ID`` or ``ID``, where the ID then must belong to the own organization.
-- A standard for identifying promoters, terminators and other features should be employed on an organizational level; possibly through a consistent prefix. e.g. `p.xyz` for promoters, ``t.xyz`` for terminators.

 ### Grammar terms

 Term           | Description